wger-project/wger/README.rst

+﻿wger
+====

-﻿Thank you for downloading wger Workout Manager. wger (ˈvɛɡɐ) is a free, open source web application that manages your exercises and personal workouts, weight and diet plans.
-It can also be used as a simple gym management utility, providing different administrative roles (trainer, manager, etc.).
+wger (ˈvɛɡɐ) Workout Manager is a free, open source web application that help you manage your personal workouts, weight and diet plans and can also be used as a simple gym management utility.
 It offers a REST API as well, for easy integration with other projects and tools.

-It is written with python/django and uses jQuery and some D3js for charts.

-For more details and a live system, refer to the project's site: https://wger.de/
+For a live system, refer to the project's site: https://wger.de/

 Installation